sfigg/commercialization-public/customize/preinstall/preinstallable-apps-for-window-10-for-phones.md

 > [!Note]
 > The provxml file must be placed in the "$(runtime.commonfiles)\\Provisioning\\OEM" directory.
 The license file and app package (.xap or .appx) must be placed in the "$(runtime.commonfiles)\\xaps" directory

-Now that you have a customization answer file, you can build the image either from the Windows Imaging and Configuration Designer (ICD) command line or the graphical user interface.
+After you've configured your customizations.xml answer file, build the image using the Windows Configuration Designer command-line interface.
+See [Windows Configuration Designer command-line interface](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-command-line) for instructions.

 ## Build the image